fusepoolP3/overall-architecture/d52-deliverable.md

 As for the other task of this deliverable T5.3 recognizing that the chosen modular architecture offers plenty of interfaces suitable for adding the required debugging and backtracing possibilities we opted to develop the required tools based on the concrete requirements that arise during the product development.
 As an unforeseen dividend of the standard compliance we found that standard tools can be used and no development was necessary.
 This shows that it was a good decision not to develop tools beforehand, which would have not only been futile but also an unnecessary addition of complexity to our software corpus.

-As postponement of both task of this deliverable was indicated in our views we consequently decided to postpone this deliverable.
+As postponement of both task of this deliverable was indicated in our view, we consequently decided to postpone this deliverable.

 ## Data retrieval